Massive quantum systems as interfaces of quantum mechanics and gravity

 \section{Outlook}

 In this review article, we have outlined ideas and proposals for probing the interface between quantum mechanics and gravity with massive quantum systems.
-We emphasize that many unknowns are still present and that many questions in the field remain completely open.
-While gravity appears fundamentally different from the other forces, in that it allows for an equivalence principle and can be formulated as curvature, a full-fledged theory of combining quantum and gravity consistently might be completely different from what we expect.
-Ultimately, many of the questions regarding gravity will only be settled through experiments.
-To conclude this article, we offer a few brief remarks on some of the outstanding questions.
+We emphasize that many unknowns still persist and that numerous questions remain completely open in the field.
+Gravity appears to behave differently in comparison with the other forces, in that it can be formulated as curvature and allows for an equivalence principle.
+A fully-fledged theory that consistently combines quantum mechanics and gravity might ultimately manifest in a completely unexpected manner.

-Firstly, there are many unsovled fundamental questions regarding the frameworks used to describe the theories.
-In the development of a theory that incorporates quantum and general relativistic effects in a consistent way, it is necessary to understand what principles are fundamental.
-We have pointed out different instances where the principles of quantum theory and general relativity can be percieved to be in tension (see Sec.~\ref{sec:incorporating:gravity}).
-The aim is that the progress in quantum technologies and the experiments described in this review, will help guide the work of researchers that so far have only relied on mathematical and theoretical methods.
-Here we share just a few additional thoughts on the future of research on the quantum and gravity interface.